fbaezap/rps-game/README.md

 # Rock, Paper or Scissors Game.
 A Rock, Paper or Scissors developed with Angular and NestJS.

+To start playing follow the instructions of [Production-Like](#production-like) or [Development](#development) and then, when the process are completed, open a web browser at [localhost:3000](localhost:3000) and start playing.
+You must choose the your names and then select your moves.

 ## Prerequisites
 - NodeJS >= 10.15.3
 - Docker Compose >= 1.23.2